steccas/ProtonClient/README.md

 ```

 ### Linux
-For Linux I created a small bash script to make the build faster.
+I created a small bash script for Linux to make the build faster.
-jsut run [build.sh](build.sh) from your shell giving as an argument:
+Just run [build.sh](build.sh) from your shell with one of these arguments:
 ```
 --win
 ```